 6. Don’t display unnecessary social icons

 Facebook.
 Twitter.
 Linkedin.
 These are the most popular social media icons that are showcased in an email signature.
 If you are a visual designer, you can include the links to your Behance or Dribble account as icons.
 If you are a software developer, GitHub or Stackoverflow would be a good choice.
-For a writer, Medium, Quora, or a Substack account should be good enough.
+For a writer, Medium, Quora, or a Substack account should be good enough for your email signature.

 Be careful not to sprinkle too many social media icons.
 They are distracting and also can confuse the recipient into taking no action at all.
 The key is to decide which social media account you want to showcase.
 Determine the best handle based on your activities, the number of followers and the kind of work you have shared in the handle.